2024–25 UEFA Conference League: League phase

 The league phase draw for the 2024–25 UEFA Conference League took place at the Grimaldi Forum in Monaco on 30 August 2024, 14:30 CEST.
 The 36 teams were divided into six pots of six teams each based on their UEFA club coefficient.

 The 36 teams were manually drawn and then automated software digitally drew their six different opponents at random, determining which of their matches were at home and which ones away.
 Each team faced one opponent from each of the six pots.
 Teams could not face opponents from their own association, and could only be drawn against a maximum of two sides from the same association.

 Borac Banja Luka, Celje, Cercle Brugge, 1.
 FC Heidenheim, Jagiellonia Białystok, Larne, Noah, Pafos, Petrocub Hîncești, The New Saints, and Víkingur Reykjavík all made their debut appearances in a major UEFA competition group or league phase.
 In addition, Noah were the first club in Conference League history to successfully navigate all four rounds of qualification, while The New Saints and Larne were the first teams from the Wales and Northern Ireland associations, respectively, to play in a major UEFA competition group or league stage.
 (Note: Swansea City, a Wales-based club playing in the English football league system, had previously qualified via one of England's berths.
 The New Saints are in fact an England-based club but play in the Welsh football league system and qualified via one of Wales' berths.)

 A total of 29 national associations were represented in the league phase.

 Table

 The top eight ranked teams received a bye to the round of 16.
-The teams ranked from 9th to 24th will contest the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
+Teams ranked from 9th to 24th contested the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw, while those ranked 17th to 24th were not.
 Teams ranked from 25th to 36th were eliminated from the competition.